Joan2509/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-98 Battery st.:C pointers, arrays and strings
+C pointers, arrays and strings